SmartDataAnalytics/RdfProcessingToolkit/README-NGS.md

 Named graphs can be used to denote data records, i.e. sets of triples that form a logical unit for the task at hand.

+### Building
+NGS is part of the Sparql-Integrate build.
+Installing the debian package also makes the command `ngs` tool available.

+TODO Setup a bundle github release process

 ### Implementation status

 | Command | Descripion                                                                       | Status |